This post has two parts:

 I am looking for:

-What I am not looking for:
+What I am not interested in:

 I started looking for a new position in October 2024 for a variety of professional and personal reasons.
 More importantly, here is how I approached the process.